binerogroup/documentation/networking/site-to-site-vpn/advanced-configuration.rst

 .. note::

-   Don't forget to also update the remove system as otherwise the tunnel will not work.
+   Remember to also update the PSK on the remote system or the tunnel will not work.

 Changing IPsec configuration
 ----------------------------